-3. Enrolment in SWK8000H
+Enrolment in SWK8000H

-- Students must enroll in SWK 8000H to take the Comprehensive Exam during the second or third semester of Year Two (e.g., Winter or Summer session). - To enroll in the Comprehensive Exam., students must submit the completed and signed SGS Add/Drop Form AND the completed Comprehensive Exam Supervisor & Second Reader Membership Form (Appendix 6) to the attention of the FIFSW Registrar (registrar.fifsw@utoronto.ca). - Once the enrollment has been approved by the School of Graduate Studies, the PhD Program Assistant will set up a Quercus shell for the student to submit the comprehensive exam proposal, annotated reading list, and the comprehensive exam.
+- Students must enroll in SWK 8000H to take the Comprehensive Exam during the second or third semester of Year Two (e.g., Winter or Summer session). - To enroll in the Comprehensive Exam., students must submit the completed and signed SGS Add/Drop Form AND the completed Comprehensive Exam Supervisor & Second Reader Membership Form to the attention of the FIFSW Registrar. - Once the enrollment has been approved by the School of Graduate Studies, the PhD Program Assistant will set up a Quercus shell for the student to submit the comprehensive exam proposal, annotated reading list, the comprehensive exam for assessment, and the final approved version of the comprehensive exam.